 The degree to which health and safety requirements are required will vary according to the procurement exercise.
-Any measure you take must be relevant, proportionate (not set too high), and be stated in the Contract Notice.
+Any measure you take must be relevant, proportionate and should not be overly burdensome and be stated in the contract notice.

 You must not select any bidders if they do not meet the stated health and safety legislation minimum requirements.

-You should put in place on going monitoring procedures throughout the duration of the contracts to ensure compliance with health and safety requirements.
+You should put in place ongoing monitoring procedures throughout the duration of the contracts to ensure compliance with health and safety requirements.
 Within the SPD, this should be specified as part of the quality management section.

-Further help in setting these standards can be found in the [Standardised Statements](#).
+Further help in setting these standards can be found in the standardised statements.